Say thank you with a beautiful handmade card. Handmade cards are fun to give and special to receive.

 The card is starting to come together!

 Using foam pop dots, adhere the label to the front of the card.
 The foam pop dots are a thick double-sided sticker so it makes your embellishment stick a little off of the page.
 Use the pop dots again to stick the card front to a folded piece of card stock that measured 4 1/4 x 11 to make the full card.

 To make a matching envelope, put the flap of the envelope in the Chevron folder and run it through the Big Shot again.

-Do you like to make handmade cards for your friends?
+Do you think my friends will like their handmade thank you card?
 Share and leave a comment below!